MICLab-Unicamp/e2dhipseg/README.md

 scipy\
 pillow\
 h5py\
-FLIRT (optional if you want to pre-register volumes)\
+FLIRT - optional if you want to use the automated volume registration, please do use it if your volumes are not in the MNI152 orientation, or you will get blank/wrong outputs\

 You can install pytorch following the guide in in https://pytorch.org/.
 If you plan to use a GPU, you should have the correct CUDA and CuDNN for your pytorch installation.

-FLIRT can be installed following https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/Linux The other requirements can be installed with pip3 or anaconda
+FLIRT can be installed following https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/Linux The other requirements can be installed with pip3

+To use the standalone binary release, no enviroment setup should be necessary besides FLIRT.

 # Citation